threelittlemonkeys/seq2seq-pytorch/pointer-network/sorting/README.md

 # Sorting Numbers

-This is a simple tutorial for sorting one to three digit numbers with Pointer Networks.
+This is a simple tutorial for sorting numbers with Pointer Networks.

 1. Training and validation data should be formatted as below, numbers and their sorted indices separated by `\t`: